AnastasiaRevutskaiia/Algorithms2/README.md

 Week 2 - Minimum Spanning Trees and Shortest Paths
 --------------------------------
- - [**SeamCarver.java**](src/main/java/assignment2/SeamCarver.java) - is a data type that re-sizes a W-by-H image using the seam-carving technique.
+ - [**SeamCarver.java**](src/main/java/assignment2/SeamCarver.java) - a data type that re-sizes a W-by-H image using the seam-carving technique.

  Seam-carving is a content-aware image resizing technique where the image is reduced in size by one pixel of height (or width) at a time.
  A vertical seam in an image is a path of pixels connected from the top to the bottom with one pixel in each row; a horizontal seam is a path of pixels connected